logo for nutrition-and-you.com

 Preparation and serving tips

-• Coconut water is used without any additions.
+• Enjoy the coconut drink without any additions.

-• Iced coconut water can be refreshening drink.
+• Iced coconut water can be a refreshing drink.

-• Fresh water can be made special drink adding lemon slices, mint leaves, orange zest etc.
+• Fresh water can be made special drink adding lemon slices, mint leaves, and orange zest.

-• Gel like meat (kernel) in the young tender coconuts is very sweet and delicious
+• Its gel-like meat (kernel) inside the young tender coconuts is very sweet and delicious.

 Safety profile

-Coconut water is universally appealing drink.
-There are no known reactions of any sort notified so far.
-It is not only cherished in healthy but is considered safe in pregnancy, infants as well as in diseased conditions as well.
-(Medical disclaimer)
+Coconut water is a universally appealing drink.
+There are no known reactions of any sort notified so far after its consumption.
+It is not only cherished in healthy but also considered safe in pregnancy, infants as well as in illness conditions like diarrhea.
+(Medical disclaimer).

 Note:

-The discussion in this page is solely dedicated to water or solution of young coconuts and not about coconut milk, meat, coconut oil or any products of coconut tree.
+The discussion on this page is solely dedicated to water (liquid) or solution of tender coconuts, and not about Coconut milk, Coconut meat, Coconut oil or any products of the coconut tree.